Posterior-ia/pymc_experiments/README.md

 ### Project management

 `uv` is a project manager that works in a similar way to `poetry`.
-For this reason, the commands are similar.
-For instance, you can add or delete a dependence with the following commands:
+For instance, you can add or delete a dependence with the following
+commands:

 ```bash
 uv add <package>